-While using a domain registration WHOIS application to search as you come up with ideas to determine whether a name has been taken is a good way to go, registrars combine a domain search and register function to make the process of finding and securing a web site address simpler - we recommend you use this tool.
-That way you can quickly acquire the name if a domain search finds it available.
+While using a registrar domain registration WHOIS application to search as you come up with ideas to determine whether a name has been taken is a good way to go, registrars combine a domain search and register function to make the process of finding and securing a web site address simpler - we recommend you use this tool.
+That way you can quickly acquire the name through the registrar if a domain search finds it available.

-Please note that just typing an address into your browser will not be an accurate way to find out if an Australian domain name (or other website address) is already registered, as the vast majority of addresses currently registered are not in use.
+Please note that just typing an address into your browser will not be an accurate way to find out if an Australian domain name (or other website address) is already registered or available, as the vast majority of addresses currently registered are not in use.

-Here's a very important tip.
-It's best to check whether the web name you are registering may infringe on someone else's business name - usually you'll find a search on Google will reveal this or try searching the Australian Business Name (ABN) registry.
+Here's another very important tip.
+It's best to check whether the web name you're registering may infringe on someone else's business name - usually you'll find a search on Google will reveal this or try searching the Australian Business Name (ABN) registry.
 You may also want to search for trademarks that may conflict.

 However, note that generic terms cannot be trademarked to the point of the exclusion of others using the word combinations - so these sorts of Australian domain names are usually safe to register.

 Since available generic one word website addresses (Australian and otherwise) are virtually impossible to find now, we advise choosing a two or three word combination domain name search that is strongly related to your products and services.

 The best domain name to choose is one that people find easy to remember, is easy to relay to someone over the telephone, easily entered into a search and should also be as brief as possible.
 Get more advice on the best domain name length.